-Three potential deficiencies exist with regard to the priority claim, namely:
+Three potential deficiencies exist with regard to the priority claim, Art.
+90(4) and (5) namely:

-- failure to indicate a date of the previous application or to indicate the correct date - (ii) failure to indicate a state or WTO member in or for which it was filed or to indicate the correct state or WTO member - (iii) failure to supply a file number or to indicate the correct file number.
+- (i) failure to indicate a date of the previous application or to indicate the correct date - (ii) failure to indicate a state or WTO member in or for which it was filed or to indicate the correct state or WTO member - (iii) failure to supply a file number or to indicate the correct file number.